-- Energy savings highly dependent on vessel's operating profile and PTO/PTI mode exercised, and therefore may be highly intermittent: - Propulsion boost won't reduce full consumption, as it is increasing energy consumption. - Parallel mode can optimize fuel consumption for medium- and high-speed generators - Diesel-electric (propulsion engine offline), or diesel-mechanical (auxiliary generators offline) modes can maximize savings by avoiding inefficient operating points on propulsion or auxiliary engines. - Improved efficiency with modern frequency converter technology.
+- Energy savings highly dependent on vessel's operating profile and PTO/PTI mode exercised, and therefore may be highly intermittent: - Propulsion boost won't reduce full consumption, as it is increasing energy consumption. - o Parallel mode can optimize fuel consumption for medium- and high-speed generators - Diesel-electric (propulsion engine offline), or diesel-mechanical (auxiliary generators offline) modes can maximize savings by avoiding inefficient operating points on propulsion or auxiliary engines. - Improved efficiency with modern frequency converter technology.

-- Widely adopted on oceangoing cargo vessels, with 150 installations in past decade by one manufacturer alone [B26]. - Increased uptake in other trades due to improved availability of frequency converter technology.
+- Widely adopted on oceangoing cargo vessels, with over 650 installations delivered since 1967 by one manufacturer alone [B26]. - Increased uptake in other trades due to improved availability of frequency converter technology.

-- Newbuilds with diesel-mechanical propulsion. - Repower projects to reduce propulsion plant and/or auxiliary generator size. - Energy reductions for both continuous and intermittent operation, and wide range of engine operating points. - Not compatible with DEP unless re-powered to be diesel-mechanical propulsion. - Not suitable for vessels with limited space availability. - Potential for integration on workboats with battery-hybrid systems [A42].
+- Newbuilds with diesel-mechanical propulsion. - Repower projects to reduce propulsion plant and/or auxiliary generator size. - Energy reductions for both continuous and intermittent operation, and wide range of engine operating points. - Not compatible with DEP unless re-powered to be diesel-mechanical propulsion. - 65 | Energy Efficiency and Alternative Fuels Technical Guide